Note

 To approve emails, a Dynamics 365 user requires the Approve Email Addresses for Users or Queues privilege.
 A system admin can assign the Approve Email Addresses for Users or Queues privilege to any security role and assign the security role to any user.

-- In the Power Platform admin center, select an environment.
+- On the Environments page, select an environment.

-Select a security role, and then select the Business Management tab.
+- Select a security role, then go to the Miscellaneous Privileges tab.

 Approve mailboxes